 3.63.4.1.2.1 Query Parameters for Cross Gateway Fetch Requests

 The following table lists the parameters that may be used for Cross Gateway Fetch requests.
-Other parameters than the ones lists below shall not be used.
+Parameters other than the ones listed below shall not be used.

 Table 3.63.4.1.2.1-1: Query Parameters for Cross Gateway Fetch